Gary Barlow asked people to caption this picture and it didn't end well

 Over on Twitter Gary Barlow had a challenge for his followers.

-And we’re not sure what he was expecting but it’s fair to say it didn’t end well, it really didn’t end well at all.
+And we’re not sure what the Take That man was expecting but it’s fair to say it didn’t end well, it really didn’t end well at all.

 1.